aws/aws-node-termination-handler/README.md

 * Running multiple instances of Amazon Node Termination Handler will not load balance responding to events.
 Each instance will greedily consume and respond to events.
 * Logs from multiple instances of Amazon Node Termination Handler are not aggregated.
 * Multiple instances of Amazon Node Termination Handler will respond to the same event, if the event takes longer than 20s to process.
-This will not result in any errors, with the first responce having any affect.
+This will not result in any errors, with the first response having any effect.

 #### Kubectl Apply